May 9 riots: Court acquits Shah Mahmood Qureshi, sentences multiple PTI leaders including Yasmin Rashid

 An anti terrorism court (ATC) in Lahore on Monday acquitted Pakistan Tehreek-e-Insaf (PTI) leader Shah Mahmood Qureshi, while sentencing several PTI leaders including Ejaz Chaudhary and Yasmin Rashid to varied terms in the cases pertaining to May 9 riots, Aaj News reported.

-Hearing the cases regarding torching Shah Zaman police station and vehicles, the court announced this verdict at the Kot Lakhpat jail.
+Hearing two cases regarding torching Shah Zaman police station and vehicles, Judge Manzar Ali Gul announced this verdict at the Kot Lakhpat jail.

 The ATC has exonerated Qureshi in both the cases.

 Whereas, the court has sentenced former Punjab health minister Yasmin, former Senator Ejaz, former Punjab governor Omer Sarfraz Cheema and former Punjab housing and urban development minister Mehmood-ur-Rashid to 10 years in prison each.
-Ex-MNA Aliya Hamza and Sanam Javed have been sentenced to five years imprisonment each.
+Furthermore, ex-MNA Aliya Hamza and Sanam Javed have been sentenced to five years imprisonment each.

+As per details, the ATC has sentenced 13 accused in the police station arson case and acquitted 12 others.
+Similarly, in the arson and vandalism case outside Rahat Bakery, the court sentenced seven accused and acquitted 10 others.

+Those acquitted include Suhail Khan, Owais, Rafiuddin, Fareed Khan, Salman Ahmed, Abdul Qadir, Faizan, Tayyab, Sultan, Shahid Baig, Majid Ali, and Bakht Rawan.

 ATC frames charges against six PTI workers in May 9 cases